lintje/lintje/README.md

 Git hook.
 To add it, run the following:

 ```
-echo "gitlint --hook-message-file=\$1" >> .git/hooks/commit-msg
+echo "lintje --hook-message-file=\$1" >> .git/hooks/commit-msg
 chmod +x .git/hooks/pre-commit
 ```

 ## Rules

-For more information on which rules are linted on, see the [rules docs page][rules].
+For more information on which rules are validated on, see the [rules docs page][rules].

 ## Configuration

-Git lint does not have a configuration file where you can enable/disable/configure certain rules for an entire project.
+Lintje does not have a configuration file where you can enable/disable/configure certain rules for an entire project.

 Instead it's possible to [ignore specific rules per commit](#ignoring-rules-per-commit).

 ### Ignoring rules per commit

-To ignore a rule in a specific commit, use the magic `gitlint:disable` comment.
+To ignore a rule in a specific commit, use the magic `lintje:disable` comment.

-Start a new line (preferably at the end of the commit message) that starts with `gitlint:disable` and continue specifying the rule you want to ignore, such as:
+Start a new line (preferably at the end of the commit message) that starts with `lintje:disable` and continue specifying the rule you want to ignore, such as:
-`gitlint:disable SubjectPunctuation`.
+`lintje:disable SubjectPunctuation`.

 Example commit with multiple ignored rules: